Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Introduction

-In this short paper, we focus on mitigating gender stereotypes and investigate the underlying mechanism behind the trade-off between downstream task performance and fairness through the lens of forgetting and the fairness objective.
-We adopt counterfactual data augmentation (CDA;~\citet{webster2020measuring}), which flips the gender words to construct an anti-stereotypical corpus, as the method for mitigating gender stereotypes.
-Motivated by the dynamic semantics theory in linguistics~\cite{heim2002file,li2021implicit}, we make four key observations: (1) fairness is influenced by both forgetting and the fairness objective; (2) downstream task performance is determined by the overall forgetting; (3) selective forgetting cannot help reducing the level of overall forgetting; and (4) general approaches to mitigating forgetting are ineffective at reducing overall forgetting and instead degrade downstream task performance.
+However, whether this trade-off can be effectively achieved remains underexplored, and few studies have systematically examined the effectiveness of existing approaches targeting this trade-off.
+We focus on the trade-off between downstream task performance and fairness through the lens of forgetting and the fairness objective.
+As shown in Figure~\ref{fig:motivation}, we adopt counterfactual data augmentation (CDA;~\citet{webster2020measuring}), which flips the gender pronoun to construct an anti-stereotypical corpus, as the method for mitigating gender stereotypes.
+Therefore, \textit{the fairness objective primarily focuses on flipping gendered words while overlooking other contextual content in the corpus}.

+Our experimental results make four key observations: (1) fairness is influenced by both forgetting and the fairness objective; (2) downstream task performance is highly correlated to the overall forgetting; (3) selective forgetting cannot help reducing the level of overall forgetting; and (4) general approaches to mitigating forgetting are ineffective at reducing overall forgetting and instead degrade downstream task performance.